Flying the Flag, Far and Wide

 Still in production more than fifty years after it was designed, the Turbolet shows no signs of slowing down any time soon.

-This link will take you to a website with a wealth of information on all aspects of the Turbolet and its development.
+This link will take you to the dedicated L-410 Turbolet page of the Czech aviation website, orlita.net.
 The site is in Czech, but responds well to online translator functions.